wetterkrank/gh-topics/README.md

 # GitHub Topics Cloud
-Displays a cloud-like list of topics for a given GitHub username.
+Displays a cloud-like list of topics for the given GitHub username.
-A click on a topic opens a popup with the list of tagged repos.
+A click on a topic opens a popup with the list of related repos.

 Demo: https://github-topics-cloud.vercel.app/